nael-fridhi/terranode/README.md

 - Challenge the use of ALB instead of NLB
 - Evalute the use of an ansible playbook to configure the node instead of bash script
 - Finish the ci/cd pipeline of provisioning
-- Alerting using Cloudwatch and SNS needs to be added
+- Alerting using Cloudwatch and SNS needs to be completed
+- sync script health check